GOSTcoin-wallet-android/GOSTcoin-wallet-flutter/README.md

+# To be a GOSTcoin wallet

+Older info below.
+To be edited later.

 # Fuse Wallet

 The Fuse Wallet is a cross platform Ethereum wallet written in Dart and built on [Flutter](https://flutter.dev/).
 It's runninng on the Fuse network, but can be plugged into any EVM compatible blockchain.